NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_sfs.rst

     How much to expand a tile in each direction.
 This helps with reducing artifacts in the final mosaicked SfS output.

+--processes <integer>
+    Number of processes to use on each node (the default is for the program to choose).

 --num-processes <integer>
-    Number of processes to use (the default program tries to choose best).
+    Same as ``--processes``.
+Used for backwards compatibility.

 --nodes-list <filename>
     A file containing the list of computing nodes, one per line.
     If not provided, run on the local machine.

---threads <integer (default: 1)>
+--threads <integer (default: 8)>
     How many threads each process should use.
-The sfs executable is single-threaded in most of its execution, so a large number will not help here.
+This will be changed to 1 for ISIS cameras when ``--use-approx-camera-models`` is not set (:numref:`sfs`), as ISIS is single-threaded.
+Not all parts of the computation benefit from parallelization.

 --suppress-output
     Suppress output of sub-calls.